 St. Dominic Forest School

-Within St. Dominic Catholic Primary School, we are committed to providing a high quality education, giving our pupils opportunities to realise their potential and develop their full uniqueness.
+We are committed to providing a high quality education, giving our pupils opportunities to realise their potential and develop their full uniqueness.
 To help us to achieve this, we have introduced Forest School provision into our curriculum, giving our pupils opportunities to grow and develop spiritually, emotionally, physically, and socially in the natural world around them.

 At St Dominic School, we believe a holistic approach to outdoor play and learning gives children the opportunity to explore and achieve their full potential, and develop skills and attitudes which can then be transferred into everyday life.